 Most settlers didn’t blaze their own trails into the frontier.
 Waterways were the first highways: The Ohio River was almost entirely navigable from Pittsburgh to the Mississippi River; both rivers had downstream steamboat traffic by 1811.
 In the mid-to-late 1700s, the first major land routes opened into the Appalachian highlands, many along Indian paths or military routes.
 Canals were built primarily in the 1820s and 1830s, but were quickly supplanted, first by regional railroads and then by transcontinental lines in 1869.

 Trail and canal maps, atlases and regional histories can help you guess which roads and waterways an ancestor traveled.
 First, see Family Tree Magazine’s map of popular US migration routes.
 Then look to more detailed atlases and histories to see when particular roads were built or waterways came into use.
-One valuable resource is a series of inexpensive historical trail atlases published by Carrie Eldridge.
 You also can search digitized migration maps at the University of Utah’s website.
 Find a directory of websites with trail maps, timelines and histories at Genwriters.

 Online archives also document frontier travels.
 The Oregon-California Trails Association indexes names from more than 3,500 documents about the Oregon and California Trails at Paper Trail.
 You can search for a name here and subscribe to the site for a report on the historical documentation bearing that name.
 The free Trails of Hope has an index and document images for multiple trails.
 Also check out Pioneer Story, an interactive presentation of the Mormon trek west.